2021–22 Canisius Golden Griffins men's ice hockey season: Season

 Canisius got off to a good start, winning games against three non-conference opponents and tying Clarkson, who finished the season in the top-20.
-Despite shoeing promise early, the Golden Griffins played inconsistently once their conference schedule began.
+Despite showing promise early, the Golden Griffins played inconsistently once their conference schedule began.
 While they led the Atlantic Hockey standings early, the team could only complete two weekend sweeps all season.

 Canisius received very capable goaltending from Jacob Barczewski but their offense was hit-or-miss.
 The Golden Griffins were limited to less than 3 goals in 18 games during the season with their leading goal-scorer, Max Kouznetsov, hitting just 12 for the year.
 In spite of their occasional offensive struggles, Canisius benefitted from Atlantic Hockey being a mediocre conference and finished in second place.

 The Golden Griffins opened their postseason run with a home date against Mercyhurst but their offense failed them at the worst time.
 Canisius fired 63 shots on goal in two games but could only get a single marker in each contest.
 They lost the series, including a double overtime match in game 1, and would have to wait for another year.